 Use of AI in Event Organization and Analysis

-Another emerging technology that we’ll see more of in the events industry in 2021 is artificial intelligence.
+Another emerging technology that we’ll see more of in the events industry next year is artificial intelligence.

 Event planners can use AI in a number of different ways from event planning to during the event and for post-event analysis.